caseyonline/rtsv2-transcode/client/README.md

 ## Setup

-install npm dependencies:
-`> npm install`

 If you are using Nix there is a shell.nix file in route of project which you can use to install all needed deps, otherwise you will need to install:

 `> npm install -g purescript spago`
 (-g at your own risk!)

+having installed purescript there is a one-off installation of the dev dependencies `> make install`

-now install purescript dependencies and build project:
+build project:
 `> spago build`
+or
+`> make` (for production workflow - see below)

 ## Dev workflow